pr4nay/github-scoring/readMe.md

 pytest tests/ -v
 ```

+## Scalability
+The application entertains the following aspects in terms of scalability -
+1. **Separation of Concerns** The code is modular allowing each component to scale independently.
+For example, you can update the scoring logic or API client without affecting the FastAPI app.
+2. **Asynchronous I/O** HTTPX is used for asynchronous I/O for API requests.
+Using async/await allows multiple requests to GitHub to be made concurrently, threby improving throughput and reducing the latency compared to sync calls.
+3. **Pagination Support** The API endpoint supports page and page-size parameters allowing the data to be fetched in chunks.

 ## Some Nice to Knows
 1. GitHub API rate limits is applicable for unauthenticated requests.
 Using a personal access token increases this limit.
 This can be easily done by setting the access token as environment variable as one of the options -